-- 1. Scheduling outdoor activities Quality Area 1 Educational program and practice, Quality Area 2 Children's health and safety - UV levels and daily sun protection times are used to plan daily activities and ensure a correct understanding of local sun protection requirements. - When children are on excursions all sun protection practices are planned, organised, understood and available.
+1. Sch neduling outdoor activities Quality Area 1 - Educational program and practice, Quality Area 2 - Children's health and safety UV levels and daily sun protection times are used to plan daily activities and ensure a correct understanding of local sun protection requirements.
+UV radiation exposure is considered as part of a service's risk management and assessment for all outdoor events and activities on and off-site.
+When children are on excursions all sun protection practices are planned, organised, understood and available.
+2. Sha □ ade Quality Area 3 - Physical environment All outdoor activities are planned to occur in shaded areas

-2. Shade Quality Area 3 - Physical environment
+☐ Play-based learning activities are set up and moved throughout the day to take advantage of shade patterns.

-- All outdoor activities are planned to occur in shaded areas. - Shade options are provided, maintained and promoted to the children. - Play-based learning activities are set up and moved throughout the day to take advantage of shade patterns.
-Shade options can include a combination of portable, natural and built shade.
-Cancer Council encourages regular shade - assessments and the monitoring of existing shade structures, to assist in planning for additional shade.
+Shade options can include a combination of portable, natural, and built shade.
+Cancer Council encourages regular shade assessments and the monitoring of existing shade structures, to assist in planning for additional shade.